Definition: A rule is a logical expression used to automate a task. |

 Example:

-For example, with a NotificationAction, to notify Participants of a Form that must be completed on the next day, you could use an expression such as:
+For example, to notify Participants of a Form that must be completed on the next day, you could use a NotificationAction with an expression such as:

-This would send a notification one day in advance of the expected form completion date as long as the form was not already completed by the Participant.
+This would send a notification one day in advance of the expected event completion date as long as the event were not already completed by the Participant.
+It uses a pair of clauses using the lte and gt operators and _CURRENT_DATE to ensue that it is triggered as expected only when _CURRENT_DATE is within one day before the Event Start Date.

 Notification Action Parameters